jimdigriz/debian-clearfog-gt-8k/README.md

 **N.B.** root filesystem partition is formatted with [F2FS](https://en.wikipedia.org/wiki/F2FS) and is not readable to u-boot

+You now can boot into your stock Debian kernel and initramfs and use your new rootfs mount by typing:

     load mmc 0:2 $kernel_addr_r vmlinuz
     load mmc 0:2 $ramdisk_addr_r initrd.img
     load mmc 0:2 $fdt_addr_r marvell/armada-8040-clearfog-gt-8k.dtb